 Through the application of cutting-edge research and technology, CURES researchers and community partners work together to understand how human complex exposures to chemical and non-chemical stressors in the urban environment can influence the development of environmentally-linked disease.

 The over-arching theme of CURES is to create a gateway to a healthy Detroit!

 As shown in the wheel diagram below, the CURES transdisciplinary team includes:

-- 3 Research Interest Groups focused on cancer susceptibility, metabolism and life-stages of heightened vulnerability to environmental stressors, and novel environmental exposures and methods.
+- 4 Research Interest Groups focused on cancer susceptibility, metabolism, maternal, child and life-stages of heightened vulnerability to environmental stressors, and novel environmental exposures and methods.

 - Administrative Core